What is Inclusion?: A Teacher's GuideSecondary students aged 12-14 in maroon and white uniforms engaging in a group discussion about inclusion.

 Inclusion vs. Mainstreaming

 True inclusion centres on conquering barriers in the system that inhibit it from meeting the student's needs.
+For more on this topic, see Co teaching models inclusion.
 The emphasis is on the adaptation and modification of support systems available in the classroom.

 Inclusive education is the most efficacious way to give all children a fair opportunity to go to school, acquire knowledge and obtain the skills that they need to flourish.
 Thus, it refers to all children being in the same classrooms in the same schools, irrespective of their barriers.
 It means real learning opportunities for groups who have traditionally been excluded, not only children with disabilities, but speakers of minority languages too.